rimutaka/posts/lambda-url-with-cloudfront/readme.md

 Access-Control-Allow-Credentials: true
 ```

-Any HTTP response with CORS has to contain `Access-Control-Allow-Origin: https://localhost:8080` and `Access-Control-Allow-Credentials: true` headers for the browser to accept it, as in the above example (last 2 lines).
+The above response has to contain `Access-Control-Allow-Origin: https://localhost:8080` and `Access-Control-Allow-Credentials: true` headers for the browser to accept it (last 2 lines).
-Those headers have to be added by the lambda code, which is not hard, but why write that extra code when AWS can handle the CORS for us as shown in the next example?

-### Example of CORS request/response handled by AWS outside of the lambda code
+### Example of CORS request/response handled by AWS

-In this example, we added CORS to the Lambda Function URL configuration that says that the lambda is happy to receive HTTP GET/POST requests containing _Authorization_ and other headers from https://localhost:8080.
+In this example, we added CORS to the Function URL configuration that says that the lambda is happy to receive HTTP GET/POST requests containing _Authorization_ and other headers from https://localhost:8080.
 It is also happy to receive some credentials.

 ![Lambda CORS config](./lambda-url-cors.png)